Jacob Goldenthal

-Jacob Goldenthal (1815, Brody -1867) was an academic orientalist born in the Austro-Hungarian Empire.
+Jacob Goldenthal (1815-1868) was an academic orientalist born in the Austro-Hungarian Empire.

+Goldenthal was born in 1815 in Brody, a city that is now located in Ukraine.
 He studied ancient languages at the University of Leipzig and received his Ph.D. there in 1845.

+He was principal of the Jewish school in Kishinev (now the capital of Moldova) for three years from 1843.
+He moved to Vienna and taught oriental languages, religion and literature at the University of Vienna (1849–1868).